mkriscodes/To-Do-List/README.md

-To Do List utilizes Javascript functionality to add and delete tasks.
+# To Do List
+Utilizes Javascript functionality to add and delete tasks.